GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 ### Excersice 2
-Now we are adding more opportunities to our project.
+Now we are adding maps and satellite images to our project.
+Those can be used for orientation and simple analyses.
 This can be done by the large library of plugins which is offered by the [QGIS Plugin Repository](https://plugins.qgis.org/).
 The QGIS Plugin Manager enable us to install a Plugin directly in QGIS.
 [Watch this tutorial](https://www.youtube.com/watch?v=Qf0MPTzf6Ow) (1 min) and install the *QuickMapServices (QMS)* plugin.

 <br/>